-If the UDM has not requested an acknowledgement from the UE, then steps 5 is skipped; and
+If the UDM has not requested an acknowledgement from the UE, then steps 4 is skipped; and

+- If the selected SNPN is a non-subscribed SNPN, the security check is not successful and the UE is in automatic network selection mode, then:

+- if the UE has a SOR-CMCI stored in the non-volatile memory of the ME, then:

+- if there are ongoing PDU sessions or services, the UE shall apply the actions in clause C.4.2, and the current SNPN is considered as lowest priority; or

+- if there are no ongoing PDU sessions or services, the UE shall release the current N1 NAS signalling connection locally and attempt to obtain service on a higher priority SNPN as specified in clause 4.9.3, with an exception that the current SNPN is considered as lowest priority;

+- if the UE does not have a SOR-CMCI stored in the non-volatile memory of the ME, then:

-4) If the selected SNPN is a non-subscribed SNPN, the security check is not successful and the UE is in automatic network selection mode, then the UE shall wait until it moves to idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]) before attempting to obtain service on a higher priority SNPN as specified in clause 4.9.3, with an exception that the current SNPN is considered as lowest priority.
-If the selected SNPN is a non-subscribed SNPN and the UE has an established emergency PDU session, then the UE shall attempt to perform the SNPN selection after the emergency PDU session is released.
+- if there are ongoing PDU sessions or services, the UE shall wait until it moves to idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]) before attempting to obtain service on a higher priority SNPN as specified in clause 4.9.3, with an exception that the current SNPN is considered as lowest priority.
+If the selected SNPN is a non-subscribed SNPN and the UE has an established emergency PDU session, then the UE shall attempt to perform the SNPN selection after the emergency PDU session is released; or

+- if there are no ongoing PDU sessions or services, the UE shall release the current N1 NAS signalling connection locally and attempt to obtain service on a higher priority SNPN as specified in clause 4.9.3, with an exception that the current SNPN is considered as lowest priority.

-If the UDM has not requested an acknowledgement from the UE, then step 5 is skipped;
+If the UDM has not requested an acknowledgement from the UE, then step 4 is skipped;